Common name: Diels Grevillea

 dielsiana - in honour of F. Ludwig E. Diels (1874 - 1945), a distinguished German botanist who visited WA in 1900-01 and described many grevilleas.

-Found in the northern sandplain from Geraldton almost to Shark Bay and inland to Mullewa on open sandplain among low, thick scrub in yellow sand or gravelly sand over loam.
-Refer to the distribution map for this species via the Department of Environment and Conservation's FloraBase online herbarium.
+Grevillea dielsiana is a compact medium shrub approximately 1.5–2 metres in height found in the northern sandplains from Geraldton almost to Shark Bay and inland to Mullewa among low, thick scrub in yellow sand or gravelly sand over loam.

 G. dielsiana has much to offer as a cultivated plant.
-With its extremely prickly foliage it is useful for providing refuge for small birds and the brilliant display of brightly coloured flowers produced during the winter months regularly attracts nectar feeding birds.
-A highly recommended specimen plant for the home garden.
+The one drawback for the home gardener is the plant’s very prickly foliage; however, this characteristic is useful for providing refuge for small birds, and combined with the brilliant display of brightly coloured flowers in the winter ensures nectar feeding birds are attracted to your garden and offered protection from prey.

 View in Kings Park